rishabhpoddar/agentgraph/README.md

 ```
 AGENT_GRAPH_OUTPUT_DIR=./agentgraph_output
-AGENT_GRAPH_SAVE_OUTPUT=true
+AGENT_GRAPH_SAVE_OUTPUT_TO_DIR=true
 ```

 - `AGENT_GRAPH_OUTPUT_DIR`: The directory to save the output json files of the llm calls.
-- `AGENT_GRAPH_SAVE_OUTPUT`: Whether to save the output json files of the llm calls or not.
+- `AGENT_GRAPH_SAVE_OUTPUT_TO_DIR`: Whether to save the output json files of the llm calls or not to a directory.

-**IMPORTANT: We recommend that you set `AGENT_GRAPH_SAVE_OUTPUT` to `true` only in a development environment, and set it to `false` in a production environment.
+**IMPORTANT: We recommend that you set `AGENT_GRAPH_SAVE_OUTPUT_TO_DIR` to `true` only in a development environment, and set it to `false` in a production environment.
 This is because we do not want to save output JSON files in the file system in production.
-We are working on storing the JSON files in a database instead, and when that is released, this can be enabled in production as well.
-Tool calling is not affected by this flag.**
+Instead, for production use cases, pass a callback to the `callLLMWithToolHandling` function, and save the output JSON files to your database (will be shown below).**

 ### Use without tool calling